sffjunkie/ansiblefiles/vmnode/ReadMe.md

-# VMHost Playbook
+# VM Nodes Playbook

-Configures a VM host.
+* Configures a VM node.
+* Clones a VM
+* Creates a new VM

-Currently only Proxmox hosts are supported.
+Currently only Proxmox nodes are supported.

-Runs the following roles
+For Proxmox nodes the following roles are run

 * configure_apt_sources - Adds the PVE no subscription repository and disables the enterprise repository
 * darkmode - Configures dark mode using the script at https://github.com/Weilbyte/PVEDiscordDark